sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 The date handling logic can now be tested separately, as well as the UI code.
 The initial date can now be supplied as an argument.
 The `<p>` element can now be found by its ID.
+We should now be ready to write some tests!

 {% hint style='tip' %}
 Some side notes about the code: